midwire/jsonapi_rspec/README.md

 Match json:api formatted Rack::Response (or Rails controller response) to an instantiated object or ActiveRecord/ActiveModel object.

 This project started because I wanted to be able to easily compare a json:api response to a model in my Rails API controllers, across several projects.
-Finding myself copying the code between projects, I decided to stick it all in a gem.
+Finding myself copying the code between projects, I decided to put it all in a gem.

-As such, it may not strictly suit your needs, but if you let me know I'll do my best to accommodate.
+As such, it may not strictly suit your needs, but if you let me know I'll do my best to accommodate, and [pull requests](https://github.com/midwire/jsonapi_rspec/pulls) are always welcome.

 ## Installation